avipsha07/Apsara-Thapa-PROJECT/README.md

 How to Run the Project

 Install Python 3.
-Open a terminal in the project folder.
+Open a terminal.
-Run the command:
+Run the command.